The-Fourth-Wall/FW-Education-Website/curriculum.md

     - …
 - FW-623 (Machine Learning)
   - description:
-    - A foray into supervised, unsupervised or reinforcement learning, adding intelligent capabilities to the computer.
+    - Supervised, unsupervised or reinforcement learning and the addition of intelligent capabilities to the computer.
   - programming:
     - …
   - references: